teiniker/teiniker-lectures-embedded-softwaredesign/design-patterns/README.md

 # Design Patterns

-The following examples give a first look into the GoF design Patterns in C++.
-These Patterns are organized in three chapters:
+The following examples give a first look into the GoF design patterns in C++.
+These patterns are organized in three chapters:

 * Creational Patterns
 	* **Factory Method**